 For the CDT we need more recharging power so we carried a second, larger external battery.
 I decided on the PowerCore Speed 10000.
 Not only did it hold more power, it also had quick charge.
 This feature really speeds up the charging of our two smartphones.
 It would charge a cell phone to about 80% in 30 minutes.
 The only drawback, I discovered while on the trail, was that it would not charge our MP3 players.
 In fact, it drained their batteries.

 I have looked at solar charges, but they are sometimes unreliable and weigh about the same as the battery.
 This external battery worked so well that two different thru-hikers sent their solar charges home and picked up this battery.
 The main problem they had with their solar charges was the lack of sun, hence very slow charging times.
-Yes, there is plenty of sun in southern California, but once you get north of Kennedy Meadows there is a good bit of tree cover.
+Yes, there is plenty of sun in southern California or New Mexico, but once you get north there is a good bit of tree cover.
 Solar chargers work best with full sunlight.

 In general, if you are going to be using a electronic device for guidance and not carry paper maps, make sure you have a way to charge it.
 You do not want to be in the middle of nowhere and lose your GPS program, this especial true on the CDT.
 You will be using your GPS many times a day.